Aquafaba: Uses

-Aquafaba contains about ten per cent of the protein of egg whites by weight.
+Aquafaba contains about 10% of the protein of egg whites by weight.
 The difference in protein content may enable those who cannot properly metabolize proteins (such as phenylketonurics) to consume foods which are normally egg-based.
 The lower protein content makes it unsuitable for applications which rely on denatured egg protein for structure, such as angel food cakes.

-The aquafaba most similar to egg white in its culinary characteristics appears to be from chickpeas and white beans such as the Navy bean.
+Aquafaba produced from chickpeas and white beans (e.g., the Navy bean) is most similar to egg in terms culinary characteristics.
 Other legumes, such as peas, lentils, soy, kidney, and black beans can be used, but their slightly different compositions may require more adjustment of water content to work well.

 Composition

 Legume seeds, or pulses, are primarily composed of carbohydrates (starch, sugars, and fiber), proteins (albumins and globulins), and water.
 The carbohydrates occur in higher concentrations than the proteins; the carbohydrates in legumes consist mostly of the polysaccharides amylose and amylopectin.
-A typical nutritional composition of dried chickpeas at room temperature, by weight, is listed as 19% protein, 61% carbohydrate, 6% lipids, and 14% water.
+Although composition varies, dried chickpeas at room temperature typically contain, by weight, 19% protein, 61% carbohydrate, 6% lipids, and 14% water.
 These amounts are approximate, and can vary by variety.
 During the process of cooking legume seeds, soluble carbohydrates and proteins in the seed dissolve, allowing them to enter the cooking water.
 More soluble material will be extracted from the beans when both the cooking temperature and the pressure are increased, as well as by extending the cooking time.